How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Tokyo Skytree – This is the tallest building in Tokyo.
 It’s a bit pricey to go up, but you’ll be able to take some photos of the night sky of Tokyo without the glare from the interior lights.

-How to get from Narita to Asakusa and vice versa:
+How to Get from Narita to Asakusa:

 • From Narita Airport to Asakusa, take the Keisei Sky Access Express (¥1,310).
 But stop by the information desk at Narita to find out exactly which Keisei train to take.